scalable-web-systems/docker-compose/README.md

 ## About Container Orchestration

 Managing containers can often prove to be difficult in the context of scalability, distributed environments and having a lot of infrastructure.
 Docker compose provides the first building block of managing multiple containers.

-- An easy way to scale applications across computing resources
-- Offerring fault tolerance & reliablity
-- Load Balancing requests
-- Rolling Updates that allows the service to be up despite updates through replicas
-- Easy to Learn
+Some of its features include:

+- Orchestrate multiple containers in a single machine in isolated environments
-- Built natively into docker engine
+- Preserve state with docker

-The larger goal of swarm and container orchestration is to make it easy for scalable applications to be built by using smarter technologies that manage and reduce overhead as developers to manage application infrastructure while mainting scalability and high throughput.

-This tutorial does not expect you to have access to multiple computing resources hence it demonstrates use of swarm with one manager node that also acts as worker node in hope to show the concepts behind swarm.
+- Only recreate containers when they have changed
+- Support for environment variables
+- Ability to automatically restart containers

 ## Features of Docker Compose